tc39/proposal-import-bytes/README.md

 ## Synopsis

-This proposal is buit on top of [import attributes](https://github.com/tc39/proposal-import-attributes) and [immutable arraybuffer](https://github.com/tc39/proposal-immutable-arraybuffer) to add the ability to import arbitrary bytes with a common syntax across JavaScript environments.
+This proposal is built on top of [import attributes](https://github.com/tc39/proposal-import-attributes) and [immutable arraybuffer](https://github.com/tc39/proposal-immutable-arraybuffer) to add the ability to import arbitrary bytes with a common syntax across JavaScript environments.

 Developers will then be able to import the bytes as follows: